atongrun/EV_Model/README.md

 5. [Pure Electric Vehicle Simulink Modeling and Simulation - Motor Model](https://www.bilibili.com/video/BV1Yq4y1b7PB/?spm_id_from=333.788&vd_source=df2f7337299806c5a1ed5a5f5b4ffd1d)
 6. [Pure Electric Vehicle Simulink Modeling and Simulation - Vehicle Model](https://www.bilibili.com/video/BV1kb4y177MD/?spm_id_from=333.788&vd_source=df2f7337299806c5a1ed5a5f5b4ffd1d)
 7. [Pure Electric Vehicle Simulink Modeling and Simulation - Simulation and Euler Algorithm](https://www.bilibili.com/video/BV1r5411o7Rg/?spm_id_from=333.788&vd_source=df2f7337299806c5a1ed5a5f5b4ffd1d)

+## License
+This project is licensed under the MIT License.
+By using the code in this repository, you agree to comply with the terms and conditions of the MIT License.
+For more information, please refer to the LICENSE file.

+## Contact
+If you have any questions or feedback regarding [EV_Model], please contact us at [Email](mailto:atongrun@outlook.com) .